carinam17/study-sources/README.md

 ### Flash Cards

-Flash are a portable way to
+Flash are a portable way to review information frequently.

+Effective flashcards are:

+-

 ### Cloze Deletion